davidbalbert/thimble/README.markdown

 ## Building and running

 ```
-$ bash mktoolchain.bash   # Downloads and builds compiler and assembler.
+$ bash mktoolchain.bash   # Downloads and builds compiler, assembler and emulator.
 Only run this once.

 $ source env.bash
 (thimble) $ make qemu